david-a-parry/autoprimer3/readme.md

 Primers may be designed using information from any of the UCSC hosted genomes and primers can be made to avoid overlapping SNPs for genomes where SNP databases are available.

+An instructions PDF can be viewed by selecting the 'Help' menu item from the application or by visiting [here](https://github.com/gantzgraf/autoprimer3/blob/master/src/com/github/autoprimer3/instructions.pdf).

 __CREDIT__

 AutoPrimer3 was written by David A. Parry (d.a.parry@leeds.ac.uk)